DeviesVi/BandAuto/README.md

-# Defective Surface Code Adapter
+# BandAuto: Automated Bandaging for Defective Surface Codes

 This repository provides a fully automated adapter that employs a bandage-like super-stabilizer for the surface code on a defective lattice.